6soyoung3/semantics-classification-with-random-forest/README.md

-# Random forest program for semantics classification
+# Semantics classification with Random forest

 ### Aim
 Re-code the random forest project into C++ from Visual Basic and revise random forest model